jeticg/Evangelion-Uebersicht-Widget/README.md

 Who am I kidding, the only thing you need to know is this is a widget for Übersicht, http://tracesof.net/uebersicht/

 ## Updates

+0.90a
+* Add DoNotDisturb alert
+* Fixed a bug with multi-language support

 0.89a
 * Fixed a UI problem with newer versions of übersicht.